 Brussels South Charleroi Airport in Gosselies, Charleroi, 46 km (29 mi) south of central Brussels, is where low-cost carriers such as Ryanair, Pegasus, and TUI land.
 Shuttle buses from here will take you to Charleroi-South railway station, from which you can catch the train into Brussels center.

 For Belgian and international trains in and out of Brussels see the Belgian Railways website and select the station for your arrival or departure.
 You can now buy tickets on your iPhone.
 With direct Brussels-to-London service, the Eurostar train has encouraged many more English-speaking visitors than in the past.
 Trains depart St Pancras International every two hours and pull into Bruxelles Midi station just two hours later.

 Brussels is a compact city, and most of the sights are within walking distance of each other.
 Alternatively, underground trains, trams, buses, and taxis are easy to find, with day and night services, and quite inexpensive.
 STIB is your key to public transportation here, with a website in French, English and Flemish.
 Note that street names are in both French and Flemish.

 Villo! is the 24/7 public bicycle rental program, with about 5,000 bikes for rent from 360 sites around the city - only 450m apart in many places.
 Just buy a subscriber card or a 1 day or 7 day ticket (see website for details).
-A MoBIB card from STIB, the Brussels mass transit authority, can be also be used to access a bike; and the AllBikesNow app works on either iPhones or Android devices.
+A MoBIB card from STIB, the Brussels mass transit authority, can be also be used to access a bike; and the AllBikesNow app works on either iPhone or Android devices.

 Most of the tourist attractions are concentrated at the center, in a few of the city's 19 municipalities: Brussels-City, Ixelles, Saint-Gilles, Schaerbeek and Koekelberg.